symfony/symfony-docs/components/console/helpers/questionhelper.rst

     On Windows systems Symfony uses a special binary to implement hidden questions.
-This means that those questions don't use the default ``Input`` console object and therefore you can't test them on Windows.
+This means that those questions don't use the default ``Input`` console object and therefore you cannot test them on Windows.